cmarthy/script.service.easyepg-lite/README.md

 # easyepg lite

 This tool retrieves the EPG data provided by Gracenote (TMS) and converts the JSON files into a single XMLTV file.
+This fork includes a dedicated handling of the (german) swcch-genres and is optimized for Jellyfin.

 ### Disclaimer